stmorse/stmorse.github.io/_posts/2022-12-14-point-process-sim.md

 tags: [python, mathematics]
 ---

+> "I am my own experiment.
+I am my own work of art." --- *Madonna*

 I love to tinker and experiment while I'm learning a concept -- it helps me build intuition and confidence in the mathematics, and helps bring abstract proofs down to earth.
 In this post, I'll explore the Poisson process by going a little light on the math and heavier on simulation and building intuition.

-I'll be working in Python, and only use the `matplotlib` and `numpy` libraries:
+I'll be working in Python, and use primarily the `matplotlib` and `numpy` libraries:

 ```python
 import matplotlib.pyplot as plt